 Loessner et al. examined different ways phages can be engineered to deliver heterologous therapeutic payloads to enhance their antibacterial efficacy and discuss their versatile applicability to combat bacterial pathogens.
 They concluded that engineered phage therapy will be an important complementary strategy to address the global antimicrobial resistance crisis.

-Join us in Targeting Phage and Antibiotic Resistance 2023 to know more about engineered therapeutic phages.
+Join us in Targeting Phage Therapy 2023 to know more about engineered therapeutic phages.
 Secure a place.